humhub-contrib/auth-microsoft/docs/README.md

-# Microsoft Live Sign-In
+# Microsoft Azure Sign-In

 Using this module, users can directly log in or register with their Microsoft account credentials at this HumHub installation.
-A new button "Live" will appear on the login page.
+A new button "Microsoft" will appear on the login page.

 ## Configuration